jollydays/camel-hystrix-endpoint/README.md

 [![Build Status](https://travis-ci.org/jollydays/camel-hystrix-endpoint.svg?branch=master)](https://travis-ci.org/jollydays/camel-hystrix-endpoint)

-Camel endpoint which wraps child endpoints into a synchronous hystrix circuit breaker.
+Camel endpoint which wraps child endpoints into a synchronous or asynchronous hystrix circuit breaker.

 This project allows easy integration of hystrix components into camel routes.
 A very simple example might look like this: